Italian cruiser Vittorio Veneto

 Vittorio Veneto was a helicopter cruiser that served with the Italian Navy.
 Originally intended to be a class of two ships specifically designed for anti-submarine warfare (ASW), only Vittorio Veneto entered into service in 1969, its sister ship Italia being cancelled.
-Vittorio Veneto was decommissioned in 2003.
+Vittorio Veneto was placed into reserve in 2003 and decommissioned in 2006.
 This ship has the same general layout as the smaller Andrea Doria-class helicopter cruisers, but with two elevators in the flight deck and the hangar below, rather than with the hangar as part of the superstructure.
 It was named for the decisive Battle of Vittorio Veneto which ended World War I on the Italian front.